25-B-lend/reader/MODEL.md

 #  25(B)lend — Project & Business Model

-> Complete architectural, legal, financial, and publisher-aligned blueprint for 25(B)lend.
+> Complete architectural, legal, financial, and publisher-aligned blueprint for 25(B)lend, as of 25.08.2026

 ---